 “Characterization of the marine environment is a critical requirement for operating safely and responsibly in the ocean, and environmental DNA is a very promising technology that offers huge potential for advancing our capability to monitor changes to that environment.
 The oil and gas sector has been working with eDNAtec to advance the development of this technology for a while now, and we’re really excited about working with other sectors through the Ocean Supercluster to expand its applicability.”

-- Dave Finn, CEO, Petroleum Research Newfoundland and Labrador
+- Dave Finn, CEO, Energy Research & Innovation Newfoundland & Labrador

 “The development of this technology can revolutionize how we conduct ecosystem science, extending our understanding and our capacity to manage ecosystems.”

 - David Cote, Fisheries and Oceans Canada, Research Scientist and DFO’s lead OceanDNA project coordinator